rrrutledge/talks/bio-innersource.md

 - - -

-Links to some of Russ' public talks:
+Links to recordings of some of Russ' public talks:

 * [Introduction to InnerSource](https://learning.oreilly.com/videos/introduction-to-innersource/9781492041504)
 * [Growing an InnerSource Program](https://learning.oreilly.com/videos/oscon-2018-/9781492026075/9781492026075-video321576)